1000101/1000101.github.io/_posts/2020-06-29-NixOS_Installer.markdown

 ## Motivation

-But this article was aiming to provide a NixOS installer.
+But this article was aiming to provide NixOS install automation.
 There are some helpful [articles][link-chris-martin] which got me going, but what I still miss is an installer.
 We've seen [such tendencies][link-cleverca-installer] before.
 However, there is currently no maintained version I know of, which is both good and bad.

 One of the explanations I've stumbled across quite a few times was that you don't really want NixOS unless you precisely know what you're doing.
 I agree to a degree.
 There's a lot of people out there which prefer learning by doing.
 I'm one of them.
 And you can't even start getting to know NixOS without knowing some Linux basics.
 Although I agree that it's beneficial to know how partitioning works, it's not necessary.
 So why do we include commands for partitioning in the official installation guide (for people to blindly copy&paste those), while assuming users already know all of this?